WenEA members fill school board meeting to capacity

 One priority is to reduce class sizes so we are better able to support and engage all learners, improve school culture, climate, and parent - teacher communication.
 Another priority is to maintain the high quality teaching staff that our kids deserve and our community expects, by offering professional and competitive salaries and benefits.
-This is a critical need as we are seeing long-standing sub shortages, increasing numbers of unfilled teaching positions, and fewer students choosing to go into education.
+This is a critical need as we are seeing long-standing sub shortages, increasing numbers of unfilled teaching positions, and fewer students choosing education as a profession.
 The teacher shortage has begun, and we do not want to continue seeing talented and dedicated educators leave Wenatchee for districts with better salaries and working conditions.

 We value our collaborative partnership with you and our district administrators.
 It has allowed us to become early adopters & innovators - we see the train coming and we jump on board and do it one better.
 For example our collaboration allowed us to be ahead of the curve on creating learning improvement days & improving our teacher evaluation system.
 We often do things first and best and others emulate our example.
 We want to extend that collaboration to find creative ways to use our resources to make huge gains for education in our district.